Cacti/documentation/Frequently-Asked-Questions.md

 This can be for a few reasons.

 * You are using spine and have not entered the correct mysql credentials in spine.conf
-* You do not have an adaquete proccess setting for cmd.php or thread/process count for spine
+* You do not have an adaquete process setting for cmd.php or thread/process count for spine
 * Network related issue either an network outage or a network slowdown
 * System related trouble cpu/memory exhaustion